Skip to main content

 Overview

 The RADIUS configurations tab under the Applications menu has been renamed to Auth Proxy.
 Community administrators can use the Auth Proxy tab in the AdminX interface to authenticate the client server such as Radius or the LDAP, or both.
-Following are its features:
+The following are its features:

-• Administrators can configure the behavior of go-radius remotely.
+• Administrators can configure the behavior of authProxy remotely.

 • The port can be configured via the command line using -P <port>.